ArkEcosystemArchive/docs-legacy/docs/guidebook/core/transaction-lifecycle.md

 # Inside a Transaction Lifecycle: From Client to Blockchain

-All valid Ark transactions begin as user-submitted data and end as immutable history on the Ark blockchain.
+All valid ARK transactions begin as user-submitted data and end as immutable history on the ARK blockchain.
 This column outlines a transaction's journey from client to blockchain in general terms.
-While the implementation specifics will depend on the platform used to submit the transaction, Ark's extensive SDK coverage ensures that developers experience a unified development workflow across languages and platforms.
+While the implementation specifics will depend on the platform used to submit the transaction, ARK's extensive SDK coverage ensures that developers experience a unified development workflow across languages and platforms.

 ## Serialize

-All transactions are serialized on client applications prior to submission to Ark Core nodes.
-Every Crypto SDK includes functionality for serializing transactions from raw data into the binary transaction format supported across the Ark blockchain topology.
+All transactions are serialized on client applications prior to submission to ARK Core nodes.
+Every Crypto SDK includes functionality for serializing transactions from raw data into the binary transaction format supported across the ARK blockchain topology.
 Look for a `builder` module within your chosen SDK that contains methods to chain data onto the transaction type of your choice.

 Every `builder` module will have a method similar to the JavaScript SDK's `getStruct`, which will return a formatted transaction for submission to the ARK blockchain.
 Use this object, or an array of such objects, to invoke the `transactions.store()` method in your Client SDK.

 No node will accept a transaction without a valid signature from a private key.
 Make sure you invoke the SDK builder's `sign` method on your transaction object using the sender's private key.

-## Submit to Ark Core Node
+## Submit to ARK Core Node

-End users most commonly submit transactions to Ark Core nodes using Client SDK's `transactions/store` function.
-This function will send a POST request with transaction data to the Ark Core node specified as the connection URL parameter when creating a Client instance.
+End users most commonly submit transactions to ARK Core nodes using Client SDK's `transactions/store` function.
+This function will send a POST request with transaction data to the ARK Core node specified as the connection URL parameter when creating a Client instance.

 ## Receive and Validate at Node

 Transactions are received at the POST `transactions` endpoint of the Public API corresponding to your version of ARK (we assume v2 in this chapter).

-Before interacting with Ark Core internals in any way, all requests are first validated by the API endpoint schema.
+Before interacting with ARK Core internals in any way, all requests are first validated by the API endpoint schema.
 Each endpoint schema defines the structure that requests to that endpoint should conform to.
 All Client SDKs create API requests to conform to this standard, so following the SDK guidelines will typically result in your transaction passing validation.

 Notably, no blockchain-level validation occurs at this earliest stage in the transaction lifecycle.
 Request validation ensures that your POST request can be understood by the network, not that the data it contains represents a valid transaction.
 This task falls to the next class to handle transaction requests: the TransactionGuard.